Here is where to park in Charleston - Parking in Charleston is rather easy if you know where to look.

 Visitor Center Parking

-The parking garage offers easy access to the Visitor Center to start your day in Charleston - with restrooms, a gift shop and information center to get advice and maps to walk around the city.
+The parking garage offers easy access to the Visitor Center to start your day in Charleston - with restrooms, a gift shop, and an information center to get advice and maps to walk around the city.

-The Visitor Center Parking Garage is also one of few places that has spots for RVs and electric plug ins.
+The Visitor Center Parking Garage is also one of the few places that have spots for RVs and electric plug-ins.

 Historic Charleston & Charleston Civil War & Charleston Architecture